 The Griz was last seen by backcountry tourers ascending the peaks above Fernie Alpine Resort in a heavy snowstorm.
 No longer a boy, the Griz is of average height with broad shoulders six feet wide, holding an eight-foot musket.
 The skiers watched the 300-pound Griz shoot his giant musket into the clouds, coaxing snow to fall.

-In his honour, the people of Fernie hold a carnival in early spring to celebrate the snow.
+In his honour, the people of Fernie hold a carnival in early March to celebrate the snow.
 Sporting events, competitions, parades and parties mark the festivities.
 The person who most typifies the Griz during the week is made honorary Griz for the rest of the year.
 Pleased with these celebrations, the Griz blankets the mountains with some of the best powder in the world.

-Join the celebrations at this year’s carnival.
+Join the celebrations at this year’s carnival, for dates visit Fernie Events.